 Unknown flaws represent potential harm.
 Finding and revealing them makes both adversaries and defenders aware.
 During the time between finding and fixing the vulnerability there may be a temporary adversary advantage.
 Defenders can address both the vulnerability itself and the practice that led to the flaw, giving them a permanent advantage.

-All due care should be taken to reduce the time window, degree and impact from this exposure.
-This necessitates coordination among researchers, affected parties and other stakeholders.
+All due care should be taken to reduce the time window, degree, and impact from this exposure.
+This necessitates coordination among researchers, affected parties, and other stakeholders.
 The ideal state is one in which affected systems are no longer vulnerable by the time the flaw is known to adversaries.
-This process of finding, reporting and fixing vulnerabilities increases safety.
+This process of finding, reporting, and fixing vulnerabilities increases safety.

-I Am The Cavalry encourages researchers to
+I Am The Cavalry Encourages Researchers To

 Act in good faith to reduce potential for harm.
 The goal of coordination is to improve safety and reduce adversarial advantage.
 Acting in good faith with the affected stakeholders demonstrates the validity of security research to accomplish this goal for the public good.

 Engage each stakeholder on their level.
 Different stakeholders operate and respond in different ways, given their experience and level of maturity.
-Using established terms and methods reduces time, effort and potential negative outcomes.
+Using established terms and methods reduces time, effort, and potential negative outcomes.

 Understand safety benefits within context.
 Some products and features have inherent safety benefits that outweigh potential impact from vulnerabilities.
-Attempts to close vulnerabilities may lead to reduced overall contribution to safety if timeliness, cost, availability or other attributes are negatively affected.
+Attempts to close vulnerabilities may lead to reduced overall contribution to safety if timeliness, cost, availability, or other attributes are negatively affected.

-I Am The Cavalry encourages manufacturers to
+I Am The Cavalry Encourages Manufacturers To

 Embrace researchers who act in good faith.
 Research efforts can reduce the number and severity of vulnerabilities, and can lead to improved processes and products.
 This benefit can only be realized if manufacturers avail themselves of the resources provided.
 Value from researcher-manufacturer collaborations has led to manufacturers incentivizing research via recognition and reward programs.

 Commit to engaging with the research community.
-Aligning to accepted and customary practices for vulnerability handling, such as international standards, reduces time, cost and potential negative impacts to all stakeholders.
-Publishing and following policies on terms, methods and outcomes of coordinated disclosure builds trust.
+Aligning to accepted and customary practices for vulnerability handling, such as international standards, reduces time, cost, and potential negative impacts to all stakeholders.
+Publishing and following policies on terms, methods, and outcomes of coordinated disclosure builds trust.
 Recognition and reward programs incentivize collaboration for mutual benefit.

-I Am The Cavalry encourages the public and affected stakeholders to
+I Am The Cavalry Encourages the Public and Affected Stakeholders To

 Stay aware and informed of product safety.
-Where information is available about safety records, features and research, use this in your decision criteria.
+Where information is available about safety records, features, and research, use this in your decision criteria.
 Understand safety in the broad context, considering costs and risks alongside benefits and features.
 Engage other affected parties to understand their positions and requirements.

 Advocate for safety.
 Use purchasing power to shape decision-making and execution in manufacturing.
-Where vulnerabilities pose safety risks encourage research and disclosure to improve safety and build trust.
+Where vulnerabilities pose safety risks, encourage research and disclosure to improve safety and build trust.
 Ask questions of manufacturers and vendors to understand what has been done to research safety vulnerabilities and how manufacturers are engaging the research community to benefit public good.

 A Long View

 While it is necessary and important to find and fix security vulnerabilities in these safety contexts, we must also seek to improve the way we design, test, and deploy these technologies.
 It is good to identify and remove one flaw in one device from one manufacturer.
 It is better to change to technology lifecycle toward more safe and defensible choices.
 It is best to align incentives to promote rapid development of inexpensive technologies with few side effects.
 As such, I Am The Cavalry seeks to support efforts which discover and remediate safety issues in these technologies through education, awareness, and building collegial relationships between researchers and affected manufacturers and industries.

-- ISO/IEC 29147 Vulnerability Disclosure
+ISO/IEC 29147 Standard for Vulnerability Disclosure (free download)

-- ISO/IEC 30111 Vulnerability Handling Processes
+ISO/IEC 30111 Standard for Vulnerability Handling Processes